 INTERNATIONAL EXCHANGE PROGRAMMES

-The Vice Rector’s Office for Academic Strategy and Internationalisation (Vicerrectorado de Estrategia Académica e Internacionalización) promotes and administers the international exchange programmes.
-The objective of this office is to encourage UPM students to participate in mobility programmes and to help incoming exchange students with integration.
+The Vice Rector’s Office for Internationalization (Vicerrectorado de Internacionalización) promotes and administers the UPM’s international exchange programmes.
+Its mission is to encourage student mobility to and from UPM.

 ERASMUS+